 Rackham-CRLT May Seminar on Preparing Future Faculty (PFF) General Information

-- Course design: Design a syllabus for a specific course you could teach at U-M or another institution utilizing principles of backward design.
+- Course design and assessment: (including designing a syllabus for a specific course you could teach)

 Eligibility & Requirements

-- Participants must have previous teaching or GSI experience before the start of the seminar.
+- Participants must have GSI experience or other teaching experiences before the start of the seminar.

 - Attendance is required at all sessions.
 More than 1 absence will jeopardize your ability to receive the certificate.

 - Participants will be expected to participate in virtual seminar sessions on Tuesdays and in-person sessions on Thursdays from 10:00 a.m. - 12:00 p.m.
 (ET) from May 2 through June 1, 2023.